Long-Context Generalization with Sparse Attention: Experimental Details

 We observe that even when models are $100\%$ accurate in-distribution, they still require significantly more training; in some cases, the training loss reached as low as $10^{-8}$.
 Therefore, the best checkpoint is selected based on performance at $8\times$ the in-distribution sequence length.
 In some cases such as the Sort task and models with RoPE, where generalization up to $8\times$ was not possible, we use BLEU as an intermediate metric and $2\times$ or $4\times$ the in-distribution sequence length.
 We perform evaluation with $1K$ samples per sequence length.
 2Back and Local Count are evaluated using accuracy, as they are classification tasks, whereas for the remaining tasks, we use exact match accuracy---assigning 1 only if the entire predicted sequence matches the reference and 0 otherwise.
 We report results for the single best-performing model selected from experiments conducted with multiple random seeds (3) and various learning rates.

-Finally, for some tasks, we also report results for SEntmax---which learns $\beta$ and $\gamma$ directly, without linear projections or nonlinearities---and also for ASSMax---which applies our adaptive-scaling strategy to Softmax.
+For some tasks, we also report results for SEntmax---which learns $\beta$ and $\gamma$ directly, without linear projections or nonlinearities---and also for ASSMax---which applies our adaptive-scaling strategy to Softmax.
+Finally, for some tasks we also experiment with Stick-Breaking Attention (SB, \citealt{tan2025scaling}), which corresponds to a different positional encoding strategy.